rjones30/EPICSscalers.js/README.md

 ## Description

+EPICSscalers.js a general client/server application based on angular.js and node.js that provides a variety of graphical views of EPICS variables with animation in a modern web browser.
+It is written for the GlueX experiment, but the basic functionality would work in any EPICS environment.

 The scalers for the GlueX experiment are stored in the EPICS archiver operated by the Jefferson Lab accelerator group.
-This information is housed in mysql servers located behind a double firewall at the lab, which makes it a bear to access from off-site.
-Not only that, but the lookup and display tools for examining scalers are rudimentary and limited in functionality.
-This project was created to build a web browser-based interface to the scalers that users can easily extend to provide views and queries to meet their needs.
+This information is housed in mysql servers located behind a double firewall at the lab, which makes it difficult to access from off-site.
+This project was created to provide a web browser-based interface to the scalers that users can easily extend to provide views and queries to meet their needs.

 It is designed in a client/server architecture.
 The client side is built using the angular.js application framework, which makes it fast and responsive.
-The backend is built using node.js, which makes it easy to deploy in userspace without needing root access or special permissions.
-Any user can start the backend as a node.js process listening on a non-privileged port on some server in the counting house, and then access that server port over a ssh tunnel from anywhere on the web.
+The backend is built using node.js, which makes it able to handle asynchronous requests efficiently.
+It is easy to deploy in userspace without needing root access or special permissions.
+Any user can start the backend as a node.js process listening on a non-privileged port on some server in the counting house, and then access that server port from any machine in the counting house.

 ## History